shomeier/NemakiWareWiki/Configuration(Repository):-Property.md

 However, the first following files don't overlap each other.
 All the default properties are described here:
 - [**nemakiware.properties**](https://github.com/aegif/NemakiWare/blob/master/core/src/main/webapp/WEB-INF/classes/nemakiware.properties)
-  Properties in this file are the most important and overwrote frequently.
+  Properties in this file are the most important and overwritten frequently.

 - [nemakiware-capability.properties](https://github.com/aegif/NemakiWare/blob/master/core/src/main/webapp/WEB-INF/classes/nemakiware-capability.properties)
   Defines CMIS capability.
 Some item can be configurable, though, basically you should **NOT** change this.